Can you reuse canning lids?

 As a special bonus, when you join you’ll receive Splendor on a Shoestring, my guide to finding silver, china, linens and other home items on a budget.

 Reusable lids are slightly wider and slightly thicker – you can see the difference in profile

 This is a really valid question.
 Let’s look at the numbers for buying and using reusable canning lids.

 I paid about $.83 per regular mouth lid and rubber seal.
 Remember, one of the best ways to save money on canning supplies is to order early because prices are usually lower.
 But Lehman’s generally sells Tattler lids for around the same cost all year long.
 Disposable canning lids cost anywhere from $.30-$.60, or more if you’re trying to buy them in peak season.

 On the surface, of course, the reusable lid is more expensive.
 But it will only take three uses for the reusable lid to more than pay for itself!
 If you plan to can food every year, buying reusable lids is going to save you money very quickly.

-Let's look at the big picture numbers
+Let’s look at the big picture costs for reusable canning lids

 Say you can 100 jars of food each year.
 You’d need to buy 9 boxes of reusable lids and seals, $19.99 per box of 12, for a total cost of $180.
 It would also take 9 boxes of disposable lids, at a cost of $6.99 per box, for a total cost of $62.
 For a single year, clearly it’s cheaper to buy the disposables.
 But your cost to can 100 jars of food for Year 1 and Year 2 would be $124.
 By year 3, you’d have spent around $186.